-HOAP was launched in the fall of 2011 to foster OA within Harvard, foster OA beyond Harvard, undertake research and policy analysis on OA, and provide OA to timely and accurate information about OA itself.
+HOAP launched in 2011 to foster OA within Harvard, foster OA beyond Harvard, undertake research and policy analysis on OA, and provide OA to timely and accurate information about OA itself.

 HOAP is available to consult with universities, funding agencies, and other institutions developing their own OA policies.
 These confidential pro bono consultations can assist with policy language, strategy, and frequently heard questions, objections, and misunderstandings.
 If you're interested, please contact Peter Suber.